How to Build a Detailed Facebook Insights Report

 You’ve made it!
 Time to deliver your report

-We’ve finally come to an end: your 3 page Facebook Insights report is done and ready to go.
+We’ve finally come to an end: your three-page Facebook Insights report is done and ready to go.

 We covered the essential metrics: what they mean, what should be tracked, and what must be showcased in the report.
 These 3 pages are essential for effective data dissemination without overburdening your audience with unnecessary numbers that can create confusion rather than insight.